nguyentn2021/Etherium-Price-Prediction/README.md

 # Ethereum-Price-Prediction
-Predict Ethereum price based on blockchain information and compare the Deep Learning approach with traditional ML algorithms.
+Predict Ethereum price based on blockchain information and compare the Deep Learning approach with regular ML algorithms.

 ### 1. Project Overview